Riotinto Mining Column

-The Riontinto Mining Column was a grouping of volunteer fighters formed on 18 July 1936 from the Riotinto mining basins of Huelva to transport dynamite to Seville.
+The Riotinto Mining Column was a grouping of volunteer fighters formed on 18 July 1936 from the Riotinto mining basins of Huelva to transport dynamite to Seville.
 The plan was for the miners to join a group of republican civil guards and assault guards in La Palma del Condado, so that they could enter Seville together.
 However, the commander of these guards betrayed his command, joined the nationalists, and on the morning of 19 July, ambushed the mining column in La Pañoleta, on the outskirts of Seville.
 The guards machine-gunned the miners, blowing up the dynamite, and killing and catching many of them.
 A military officer broadcast on the radio that they were coming to "blow up the Giralda and the cathedral".

 History

 When the July 1936 military uprising in Seville took place on 18 July, fighting broke out between rebellious soldiers and those loyal to the Government.
 Sebastián Pozas ordered that miners with explosives, assault guards, civil guards and carabineros be sent to Seville to help put down the coup attempt.

 The column was formed in the Huelva municipalities of Riotinto, Nerva and Calañas that same afternoon.
 It was made up of several hundred left-wing party and union activists, mainly miners, led by Luis Cordero Bel.
 Juan Gutiérrez Prieto and Rafael Jurado Chacon.
 Along the way they were joined by volunteers from the Huelva municipalities of Valverde del Camino and San Juan del Puerto.

 Their main armament was a shipment of 250 kg of dynamite.
 They also had some rifles.
 Their means of transport was 14 trucks seized from the Rio Tinto Company, including two artisan armored vehicles, as well as some passenger cars and motorcycles.

 The column undertook a route to Seville bypassing Valverde del Camino and La Palma del Condado because the plan was to join some 120 civil guards and assault guards sent from Huelva by the civil governor.
 But these guards had previously reached La Palma, and followed the nationalists to Seville and joining them there.

 Very early on 19 July the column continued on its way to Seville.
 In Castilleja del Campo they seized some shotguns; then in Castilleja de la Cuesta they stopped for breakfast.